viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 Second, we will re-use the motors and gears and leave the original circuit boards in-place (albeit no longer used).
 It's a [restomod](https://www.goldeagle.com/tips-tools/what-is-a-restomod/)!

-You will wire the left and right motors to a motor controller and our board - this will allow your Omnibot to be controlled with Viam as a [wheeled base](/components/base/wheeled/).
+You will wire the left and right motors to a motor controller and Raspberry Pi - this will allow your Omnibot to be controlled with Viam as a [wheeled base](/components/base/wheeled/).

 First, detach the left and right base motor's wires from the small printed circuit board.
 Orient the L298N so that the `OUT1` and `OUT2` terminals are on the left side.